mwmayerle/new_phax_machine/README.md

 2. Add the heroku repository as well: `git remote add heroku https://git.heroku.com/HEROKU-APP-NAME.git` (Substituting `HEROKU-APP-NAME` with the name of your Heroku app)
 3. Push the latest changes to Heroku: `git push heroku master`

-# User_Guide/Walkthrough
+# User_Guide
 After initial setup is complete, an email will be sent to the address in the "ADMIN_EMAIL" field inviting the admin to set their password and finish setting up their account.
 The admin will then be redirected to the fax numbers page.

 ## Admin_Functions
 ### Managing_Fax_Numbers